 The broadening from left to right of the Outcomes and Impacts represents the increasing value of realised objectives across the short (1-5 years), medium (1-10 years) and long-term.
 Please note, that while we have articulated nominal short and medium-term outcomes, these are likely to continue into the future, as the value and utility of our datasets and insights are enduring.

-The current Exploring for the Future program (2020-24) focuses on 8 interrelated projects, united in growing our understanding of subsurface geology.
+The current Exploring for the Future program (2020–24) focuses on 8 interrelated projects, united in growing our understanding of Australia's geology.

 Three national projects with a focus on southern Australia: Australia’s Resources Framework, National Groundwater Systems and Australia’s Future Energy Resources projects.

 Two program support projects: Enhanced Data Delivery and Geoscience Knowledge Sharing projects.